 Frequently Asked Questions

-WD My Passport is sold with a file system called NTFS (New Technology File System).
+Western Digital sells the WD My Passport with a file system called NTFS (New Technology File System).

-A file system is how the My Passport external drive stores your all your files.
+A file system is how this Passport WD drive stores your all your files.
 Whether they are documents, photos or music on the drive.

 Your Mac can read NTFS.
 So when you plug in the drive your Mac can see the documents.
 And you can copy them off onto your Mac.